 Take your time admiring this truly magnificent place and make sure to take plenty of photos.
 If you’re lucky you’ll get some lovely colours at sunrise too.

 Once you’ve finished up at the Taj Mahal then you may want to head back to your hotel for a nap before you continue your day.
 If not then just power through and maybe add in a visit to Agra Fort.
 Combined tickets to the Taj Mahal and Agra Fort can be bought through Klook using the link above, or alternatively through Get Your Guide who offer some fantastic tours around the Taj Mahal.

 Our main recommendation for the rest of the day is to visit the Wildlife SOS Elephant Conservation and Care Centre.
 The centre does some truly amazing work rescuing and rehabilitating abused and exploited captive elephants.

 A donation of 1,500 rupees per person is required to visit the centre, where you’ll be given a tour and told about the brilliant work they do.
-There are 3 visiting time slots, from 10am-12pm, 12pm-2pm and 3pm-5pm.

 Although the elephants at the centre aren’t wild, they are well cared for and are given the chance to roam free at certain times of the day.
-If you visit during the 3pm time slot you can observe the elephants on one of their walks in a nearby field.
-It’s a great chance to get close to these amazing creatures whilst helping them instead of exploiting them.

 Whilst at the centre you’ll also get chance to learn about Wildlife SOS’s Refuse to Ride initiative.
 All elephant rides are unethical and are a way of humans exploiting them for money, having tortured the animals into allowing humans to ride them.